WTIGER001/sfcmap/README.md

 ## To Do

-### Drawing Layers & Marker Management
-- Need to refactor the layers page to allow polylines, polygons and circles.
-Maybe move the marker creation here too?
-- True Layers (e.g. Country borders, quarters) and allow polygons, lines, text and markers
+### Annotations
 - Select marker from layer list
-- Switch to featureGroup layers and change the eventing
-- Draw & edit polygons, lines, and text
 - Marker Snap
-- Drag and Drop a new marker on the page.
 - Marker hover information (tooltip) / click information (popup)
 - Recent Markers area
+- Text labels
+- Image Annotations
+- Custom Marker Annotations
+- SVG Annotations (low priority)
+- Map Link should have optional coordinates
+- Fix Circle Annotation...
+Doesnt work

 ### Map
-- Smoother zoom ( less spacing between Zoom levels) (I think this is a setting in the map)
-- Fix icons in 'fixed' mode, they seem to move around as you zoom
 - Router for maps and 'back button'.
 Router should also support a coordinate center and zoom
 - Border Decoration for regions (a,b,c, etc)
 - Switch to better scale
-- Set map units
+- Set map units (in creation?)
 - Enable / Disable Scale
 - Enable / Disable Coordinates
 - Fixed Marker Size (in map units)

 ### Data Management
 - Data Loading order seems recursive, fix this so there is not a ridiculous number of reloads
-- Export / import icons
+- Export / import marker types
 - Upload Progress
-- Redo some of the RxJS to use tap
-- Migrate to Firestore, Use batches, deeper structure.
+- Convert group manager to tab or full page using router
+- Convert marker manager to tab or full page using router

 ### General Application
-- Landing Page
 - Loading Indicator
 - Project or Game or Collection top level construct
-- Maybe ditch dialogs and instead use a fly out panel
 - Class names as member variables and then standard methods (implement Clone(), Clean(), etc...)

 ### Mobile Device Support